stef-the/web-block-blast/README.md

-# web-block-blast
+# Web Block Blast
-Blockblast on the internet
+Block Blast on the internet

+Uses a static HTML website and static js with zero libraries to build Block Blast on your browser, using HTML `canvas` elements.